erikrose/peep/README.rst

 Version History
 ===============

+1.3
+  * Pass through most args to the invocation of ``pip install`` that actually installs the downloaded archive.
+This means you can use things like ``--install-options`` fruitfully.

 1.2
   * Support GitHub-style tarballs (that is, ones whose filenames don't contain the distro name or version and whose version numbers aren't reliable) in